pusher/pusher-http-go/README.md

 #### Request Timeouts

-If you wish to set a time-limit for each HTTP request, create a `http.Client` instance with your specified `Timeout` field and set it as the Pusher instance's `Client`:
+If you wish to set a time-limit for each HTTP request, create a `http.Client` instance with your specified `Timeout` field and set it as the Pusher Channels instance's `Client`:

 ```go
 httpClient := &http.Client{Timeout: time.Second * 3}